guilleng/c-programming-a-modern-approach-solutions/chapter6/exercises/02/README.md

 } while ( condition );
 ```

-For this piece of code the semantics for evaluation are:
+For the given piece of code the semantics for evaluation are:

 The first statement assigns the value `9384` to `i`.

 The __loop body__ has two statements.
-The `printf` call outputs the current value of `i`, and the compound division makes the value of `i` an order of magnitude less each time it is evaluated.
+The `printf` call outputs the current value of `i`.
+The compound division makes the value of `i` an order of magnitude smaller.

 The __condition__ is `i > 0` and as long as this evaluates to a non-zero value, the loop body will reiterate evaluation.